-- VNC
+- noVNC or standard VNC client

 - REST API

 - SFTP

-- · Web browser.
+- Web browser.

 For further information on the REST API, see the section "Using the REST API for Remote Access" on page 16-2

 Note: If you need to transfer files to or from a unit and you have direct access to the unit, it is recommended to use the USB File Manager available from the Instrument Launch Menu.